EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Gameplay.md

 ### Casting spell (Cast action)

 When using spell it will specify which kind od *Skill test* we should use if any apply and how many *Action token*s it uses.
+If it specifies increase of offensive penalty you increase it by number of steps equal to actions used by the spell cast.
+This doesn't apply if spell specifies otherwise.

 ### Saving against spell (Spell resist action)